avanzu/node-packages/packages/kernel/README.md

 }
 ```

 Next, you need to create your container builder.

-This class is responsible for the dependency injection container configuration.
+The `ContainerBuilder` class facilitates dependency injection by managing the creation and lifecycle of application components.
+It ensures that dependencies are provided efficiently and promotes loose coupling, making the application easier to test and extend.

 For detailed instructions on how to register dependencies, see the [awilix](https://github.com/jeffijoe/awilix) and the [awilix-manager](https://github.com/kibertoad/awilix-manager) documentation.
 ```ts